jsakamoto/Toolbelt.Blazor.SpeechSynthesis/README.md

 ## Summary

-This is a class library for Blazor app to provide Speech Synthesis API access.
+This is a class library for Blazor app (both "WebAssembly App" client-side model and "Server App" server-side model) to provide Speech Synthesis API access.

 ## How to install and use?